Karhukrhu/Blog/posts/2026/9/tutorial-bitmapping.md

 I resized the picture to be 200px x 300px, so it fits my blog post nicely :P

-Next, we go to <strong>Image > Mode > Grayscale</strong>.
+Next, we go to <strong>Image</strong> > <strong>Mode</strong> > <strong>Grayscale</strong>.
 Eventually we’re going to go for bitmap, but we can’t choose it before making the image grayscale.
 Note that you can’t use this method on coloured pictures.

 <div class="img-center">
 <a href="/posts/2026/9/bitmapping-tutorial/Picture2.png" class="lightbox" data-gallery="bitmapping">